MariekeSchmitz/artify-app/readme.md

 - SwiftUI
 - Sprite Kit

+## How to run
+- put Spotify ClientID and ClientSecret into enum "API Constants"
-How to run: run application in XCode
+- run application in XCode

 ## Impressions
 ![alt](./Docs/Artify-Impressions.jpg)